atal-dev-dhakal/Learning-React/README.md

 - Set up Local React environment with Create React App and learnt how to use it.
 - Basics of working with files, connecting to one another, some changes needed in switching from React 17 to React 18 and working with directories.

+## Day 3 - Figma
+- Created account from this gmail and played with tools around a little.
+Basic layout of current webpage designed.
+-